Superbil/build-lame-for-iOS/README.md

 * Xcode 7 or after version

-    Note, use xcode 4 SDK won't support some command
+    Note, use Xcode 4 SDK won't support some command

 * Lame v3.99